Two Scoops of Django covers common best practices, including the following:

 Manage your settings/dependencies for different environments such that 100% of settings and 0% of secret keys are in version control.

 We provide everything you need to know about concrete, abstract, and proxy models.

 Stabilize your data with transactions, then read it with advanced query tools.

 This book is loaded with code examples.
 We've gone the extra mile to put together great examples for you, and you can access them online.

-Here is the table of contents from Two Scoops of Django: Best Practices for Django 1.8.
+Here is a snapshot of the table of contents from Two Scoops of Django: Best Practices for Django 1.11.

 After seeing other fellow developers struggle to get past the same sorts of basic hurdles in Django we had to overcome, we realized that much of the Django knowledge that we take for granted is not written down with examples anywhere.